-University of Illinois Extension educators will lead the training.
+University of Illinois Extension educators will lead the trainings.
+Ag producers, agribusiness personnel, stakeholders, and others who want to support the agricultural community should register by August 30.
 The work is supported by Illinois Extension specialists Josie Rudolphi and Courtney Cuthbertson as part of the North Central Farm and Ranch Stress Assistance Center, funded by USDA NIFA.

 If you will need an accommodation in order to participate, please contact Tessa Hobbs-Curley.
 Early requests are strongly encouraged to allow sufficient time to meet your access needs.